Reporting your carbon stock – emissions returns

 Paying units owed

-- Post-1989 forest land – if the carbon stock of your forest has decreased, you must pay units owed within 20 working days of submitting your emissions return.
+If the carbon stock of post-1989 forest land has decreased, you must pay units owed within 60 working days of the EPA giving you a notice of your surrender or repayment obligation (unless the notice defines a different date).

 Penalties and offences

-- don't file mandatory emissions returns by the due date
+- don't file a mandatory emission return by the due date

 Find out more